-At Sidley, Barry focuses on high-profile, high stakes matters involving complex and emerging issues.
+At Sidley, Barry focuses on high-profile, high-stakes matters involving complex and emerging issues.
 For example:

 - SEC Regulation M. Barry has defended investment advisers and broker-dealers in numerous investigations about perceived stock manipulation and issues under Rule 105.

 At the SEC, Barry led some of the agency’s most important enforcement matters, including enforcement actions against NYSE specialist firms for unlawful proprietary trading (resulting in a US$240 million global settlement); financial reporting cases involving Adelphia Communications Corp. and Computer Associates International, Inc.; the SEC’s first-ever enforcement action against the NYSE; cases arising out of improper proprietary trading by NYSE floor brokers; insider trading cases, such as SEC v.
 Samuel Waksal and SEC v.
 Martha Stewart and Peter Bacanovic; and federal court cases halting ongoing fraud, including SEC v.
 The Bennett Funding Group, Inc., which involved one of the largest securities “Ponzi” schemes in U.S. history.
-Barry co-chaired the SEC’s trial team to victory in the jury trial of the “Southampton Seven” insider trading case.
+He co-chaired the SEC’s trial team to victory in the jury trial of the “Southampton Seven” insider trading case.